carmenere/easy-rust/ownership-borrowing-lifetimes/ownership.md

 For which var ``x`` or ``y`` should Rust call the **destructor**?
 We cannot call the destructor for both because this will result in a **double free**.

-To overcome **double free** there are concept of **ownership** and **2nd ownership rule.**.
+To overcome **double free** there are concept of **ownership** and **2nd ownership rule**.
 So, if variable was moved it is no longer valid and it cannot be used further inside scope and compiler doesn’t call destructor for it at the end of scope.

 <br>

 ### Drop flags
-If the **assignment is conditional**, then Rust can define the variable that should free the memory **only at runtime**.
-To do this, the compiler generates a flag on the stack (drop flags), which stores information about which of the alternative objects was actually used and calls the appropriate drop.
+If the **assignment is conditional**, then Rust can define the variable that should free the memory **only at runtime**.<br>
+To do this, the compiler generates a flag on the stack (**drop flags**), which stores information about which of the alternative objects was actually used and calls the appropriate drop.

 ```Rust
 let x: Box<i32>;